iotaledger/iota-identity-tutorial/README.md

         "GPA": "4.0"
     }
     ```

-6. **Issuer:** Sign degree document with the private key of the University's verification method for a verifiable credential
+6. **Issuer:** Sign degree document with the first key in the Merkle key collection of the University's verification method in order to get a verifiable credential.
+After this step you will find the verifiable credential of Alice's degree in [./signedCredentials/offlineVerifiableCredential.json](./signedCredentials/offlineVerifiableCredential.json).
     - [createVerifiableCredential.js](createVerifiableCredential.js)
     ```javascript
     //Issue and sign verifiable credential from weakhold object let issuer = getWeakholdObject('./weakhold/UniversityofOslo.json')
-    let issuerVerificationMethod = "aliceDegreeVerification";
+    let issuerVerificationMethod = "degreeVerifications";
     let holder = getWeakholdObject('./weakhold/Alice.json')

     createVerifiableCredential(
         issuer.subject,
         issuer.did,
-        KeyPair.fromJSON(issuer.verifKey),
+        KeyCollection.fromJSON(issuer.verifKey),
         issuerVerificationMethod,
         holder.did,
         holder.subject);
     ```

 7. **Holder:** Alice verifies the credentials to make sure it was actually signed by a key associated to the University DID
     - [checkVerifiableCredential.js](checkVerifiableCredential.js)
     ```javascript
-    let signedVcPath = './signedCredentials/signedVC.json';
+    let signedVcPath = './signedCredentials/offlineVerifiableCredential.json';
     checkVerifiableCredential(signedVcPath);
     ```

-8. **Holder:** Alice signs verifiable credential with private key of Alices's verification method for a verifiable presentation
+8. **Holder:** Alice signs verifiable credential with private key of Alices's verification method in order to get a verifiable presentation.
+After this step you will find the verifiable presentation of Alice's degree in [./signedCredentials/offlineVerifiablePresentation.json](./signedCredentials/offlineVerifiablePresentation.json).
     - [createVerifiablePresentation.js](createVerifiablePresentation.js)
     ```javascript
     //Issue and sign verifiable credential from weakhold object let holder = getWeakholdObject('./weakhold/Alice.json')
     let holderVerificationMethod = "aliceDegreePresentation";
-    let signedVcPath = './signedCredentials/signedVC.json';
+    let signedVcPath = './signedCredentials/aliceVerifiableCredential.json';

     createVerifiablePresentation(
         holder.subject,